Everything Parents Need To Know About SATs 2020: All Your Questions Answered (What, When, Why, Dates)

 Even with the information provided in this blog, helping your child to prepare for their SATs can feel like quite the challenge.

 But, it doesn’t have to be.

-By getting a tutor for your child to help them prepare for their SATs, you will be giving them the best possible chance to ensure that they see AS on their end of year report.
+By getting SATs tutoring for your child, you will be giving them the best possible chance to ensure that they see 100 on their end of year report.

 Here at Matr, all of our tutors are trained in the SATs, and they are experts at sharing this knowledge with your child.
 There is nothing better than the chance to access dedicated, one-to-one learning in the run up to the exams, and benefits of online tuition include:

 - The chance to ask questions that they may never get the chance to before the SATs come around when in a busy classroom;

 - An opportunity to learn from someone who has been trained in both the national curriculum and SATs;